jdepool/BOXI-GESTION-3/replit.md

 # User Preferences

 Preferred communication style: Simple, everyday language.

-## UI Preferences
-- **Cargar Datos Implementation**: ✅ Implemented as a settings/gear icon button positioned in the top-right of the tabs bar, opening a dialog with upload controls and automation settings.
+Cargar Datos Implementation: Implemented as a settings/gear icon button positioned in the top-right of the tabs bar, opening a dialog with upload controls and automation settings.
 This separates administrative features from regular sales workflow tabs.

 # System Architecture

 ## Frontend
-The frontend is a React 18 and TypeScript single-page application.
-It uses Wouter for routing, TanStack Query for server state management, and shadcn/ui components (based on Radix UI) styled with Tailwind CSS for an accessible and customizable user interface.
+The frontend is a React 18 and TypeScript single-page application, utilizing Wouter for routing, TanStack Query for server state management, and shadcn/ui components (based on Radix UI) styled with Tailwind CSS for an accessible and customizable user interface.

 ## Backend
 The backend is a RESTful API built with Express.js and TypeScript, featuring a modular structure for sales, file uploads, and analytics.
-A storage abstraction layer separates business logic from data access, and Multer handles Excel file uploads.
+It includes a storage abstraction layer and Multer for Excel file uploads.

 ## Data Storage
 PostgreSQL serves as the primary database, accessed via Drizzle ORM for type-safe operations.
 Key tables include `users`, `sales`, and `upload_history`.
 Neon's serverless PostgreSQL client manages database connections.